raspberrypilearning/getting-started-with-git/worksheet.md

 ## Getting Git.

 If you're working on a Raspberry Pi, then congratulations, Git is already installed by default in Raspbian.
 If you're using MacOS, then you can follow [this quick guide]() to installing git and then return here to learn how to use it.
 If you're on Windows, then we have a [special guide just for you here]().
-Lastly, if you're on Linux, and dont' have git installed, then you can just use your package manager to grab the software.
+Lastly, if you're on Linux, and don't' have git installed, then you can just use your package manager to grab the software.
 Something like this should work:

 ```bash
 sudo apt install git